tek79/node-red-contrib-buffer-array-alt/README.md

 ***payload*** *array*

-the buffer array of a given length containing a collection of payloads (added from left to right).
+a circular array with user-defined max length containing a collection of payloads (added from left to right)

 **Details**

 The input payload will be added to the beginning of the output array.
-The array has a variable length of items, up to a set number.
+The array has a variable length with a user-defined maximum.
 The first item is the newest value and the last one is the oldest.

 ## Flows